burger

 Labels and data volume

-The storage space displayed on Infomaniak may not match the one indicated in Gmail, notably due to the different management of labels/tags.
+The storage space displayed at Infomaniak may not correspond to the one indicated in Gmail, notably due to the different management of labels / tags.

-Indeed, these, present in Gmail, will be converted into folders on the Infomaniak servers (same principle as during an email retrieval with an IMAP email software/client like Thunderbird):
+Indeed, these, present in Gmail, will be converted into folders on the Infomaniak servers (same principle as when fetching mail with an IMAP email software/client like Thunderbird):

-Therefore, an email labeled in multiple Gmail folders may be counted multiple times during the migration, which explains why an account showing, for example, 6 GB in Gmail can occupy 18 GB once transferred to the Infomaniak servers.
+Therefore, an email labeled in several Gmail folders can be counted several times during the migration, which explains why an account displaying for example 6 GB in Gmail can occupy 18 GB once transferred to the Infomaniak servers.

-As soon as you take the necessary steps for the domain name associated with your email to work with Infomaniak, modify the settings of the email software/clients you use so that they connect correctly to the Infomaniak servers: follow the configuration assistant.
+As soon as you have taken the necessary steps to ensure that the domain name associated with your email works with Infomaniak, modify the settings of the email software/clients you use so that they connect correctly to the Infomaniak servers: follow the configuration assistant.

 Link to this FAQ: